 Even though rent arrears are included in your DRO, your landlord may still start action to end your tenancy if you are behind on your payments.
 If you’re in this position, a DRO allows you to concentrate on paying your rent and keeping a roof over your head without competing debt demands.

 What Debts Are Not Included in a DRO?

-There are some debts that are not covered by a Debt Relief Order.
+There are some debts that a Debt Relief Order does not cover.
 These include;

 * Magistrates court fines